sferra/safaribooks/README.md

                        Destination for the generated EPUB file.
   --clean-epub-file-name
-                       Use a human readable name for the generated EPUB file --help               Show this help message.
+                       Use a human readable name for the generated EPUB file --cache-dir <CACHE DIR>
+                       Directory for intermediate files, like downloads.
+  --help               Show this help message.
 ```